timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 study.
 As seen in this study, the delay between signing and publication can be a major contributant to long propogation times.

+The potential unavailability of a Publication Server adds to this propagation delay.
 Publication Servers SHOULD therefore aim for high availability of the [@!RFC8181] publication protocol.